PlaidCloud/website/content/en/docs/concepts/workloads/controllers/deployment.md

 This condition can also fail early and is then set to status value of `"False"` due to reasons as `ReplicaSetCreateError`.
 Also, the deadline is not taken into account anymore once the Deployment rollout completes.

-See the [Kubernetes API conventions](https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#typical-status-properties) for more information on status conditions.
+See the [PlaidCloud API conventions](https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#typical-status-properties) for more information on status conditions.

 {{< note >}}
-Kubernetes takes no action on a stalled Deployment other than to report a status condition with `reason: ProgressDeadlineExceeded`.
+PlaidCloud takes no action on a stalled Deployment other than to report a status condition with `reason: ProgressDeadlineExceeded`.
 Higher level orchestrators can take advantage of it and act accordingly, for example, rollback the Deployment to its previous version.
 {{< /note >}}

 {{< note >}}
-If you pause a Deployment rollout, Kubernetes does not check progress against your specified deadline.
+If you pause a Deployment rollout, PlaidCloud does not check progress against your specified deadline.
 You can safely pause a Deployment rollout in the middle of a rollout and resume without triggering the condition for exceeding the deadline.
 {{< /note >}}